debolina201/TopicModelling/README.md

 # Topic Modelling

-This work demonstrates the identification of topics from a collection of texts from Wikipedia articles based on term frequencies.
-Two simple methods: bag-of-words and TF-IDF have been used.
+This work demonstrates the identification of topics from a collection of Wikipedia articles that form our corpus.
+Two simple methods based on term frequencies have been used: Bag-of-Words and TF-IDF.

 Libraries used: NLTK and Gensim